johnnycatsf/psychedeli.ca/app/views/articles/content/2012-11-20-simplifying-my-ruby-life.md

 Well, that's how I set up my Ruby environment.
 All of this stuff is pre-configured for you (if you install Bundler and Ruby 1.9, of course) in my ZSH framework called [DOTS](http://github.com/tubbo/dots).
-I'll do a whole write-up in my next post, but to install it all you have to do is run the following line in your Terminal:
+I'll do a whole write-up in the future, but to install it all you have to do is run the following line in ZSH:

     gem install zsh_dots && dots install

 This will create ~/.dots from the Gem dir, link all of the dotfiles in ~/.dots/config, and reload the shell.
 When your prompt comes back, you should have a ~/.bundle/config and ~/.env all ready to go, along with Autoenv and the rest of my ZSH goodies.
+Note: Any dotfiles that aren't already synced will NOT be touched, but it will load configuration for any dotfiles you don't have.
+So keep that in mind.